-The trivial setup script used in these examples uses the simple build infrastructure provided by the Cabal library (see Distribution.Simple).
+The trivial setup script used in these examples uses the simple build infrastructure provided by the Cabal library (see Distribution.Simple [../libraries/Cabal/Distribution-Simple.html]).
 The simplicity lies in its interface rather that its implementation.
 It automatically handles preprocessing with standard preprocessors, and builds packages for all the Haskell implementations (except nhc98, for now).

-The simple build infrastructure can also handle packages where building is governed by system-dependent parameters, if you specify a little more (see Section 3.3).
-A few packages require more elaborate solutions (see Section 3.5).
+The simple build infrastructure can also handle packages where building is governed by system-dependent parameters, if you specify a little more (see Section 2.3, "System-dependent parameters").
+A few packages require more elaborate solutions (see Section 2.4, "More complex packages").

-3.1 Package descriptions
+2.1.
+Package descriptions

-The package description file must have a name ending in '.cabal'.
-It must be a Unicode text file encoded using valid UTF-8.
+The package description file should have a name ending in ".cabal".
 There must be exactly one such file in the directory.
 The first part of the name is usually the package name, and some of the tools that operate on Cabal packages require this.

-In the package description file, lines whose first non-whitespace characters are '--' are treated as comments and ignored.
+In the package description file, lines beginning with "--" are treated as comments and ignored.